 These factors, plus the budget you're working with and the time you have to spend are all factors to consider when thinking about back-end storage.

-Once you've asked yourself all the necessary questions, you'll want to start looking at the options that fit your needs and budget.
-If you feel you need back-end support, you'll need to decide the best option for your app and your user.
+Once you've asked yourself all these necessary questions, you'll want to start looking at the options that fit your needs and budget.
+If you feel you need backend support, you'll need to decide the best option for your app and your user.
 Here are some options to consider.

 Hosting a Server For Your Backend

 The most customizable and robust option is just to host your own server.
-You can buy your own server and host it at a site with a virtual machine like AWS EC2, Linode or DigitalOcean.
-Linode is an affordable option at $5/month.
+You can buy your own server and host it at a site with a virtual machine like Amazon Elastic Compute Cloud(EC2), Linode or DigitalOcean.
 However, you may not want a complete server both due to the cost but also the need for maintenance.

 Speaking of PostgreSQL, you’ll need to set up your own database, as well as other server software.
 Here are some specific options to consider:

-You’ll need something to server content whether it’s images, JSON, or HTML:
+You’ll also need something to serve content whether it’s images, JSON, or HTML:

-If you're working with a simple MVP or releasing only for Apple, we would not recommend hosting your own.
-If you have simple needs go with the simplest solution and then plan on scaling out from there according to the growth of your own needs.
+If you're working with a simple MVP or releasing only for Apple, I would not recommend hosting your own.
+If you have simple needs, go with the simplest solution and then plan on scaling out from there according to the growth of your own needs.